AdobeDocs/campaign-classic.en/help/delivery/using/integrating-campaign-sdk-into-the-mobile-application.md

 ## Variables {#variables}

 The variables let you define mobile application behavior after receiving a notification.
-These variables must be defined in the mobile application code and in the Adobe Campaign console, in the **[!UICONTROL Variables]** tab in the dedicated mobile application service (see [Configure a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md)).
+These variables must be defined in the mobile application code and in the Adobe Campaign console, in the **[!UICONTROL Variables]** tab in the dedicated mobile application service (see [Configuring a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md)).
 Here is an example of a code that allows a mobile application to collect any added variables in a notification.
 In our example, we are using the "VAR" variable.

 * **In Android**: